pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.toPrettyJson

 ##  toRawJson
+Encodes an item into JSON string with HTML characters unescaped. `toRawJson .Item` will return unescaped JSON string representation of `.Item`.

 Implementation: github.com/Masterminds/sprig/v3.toRawJson

 ##  toString
+Converts to a string.

 Implementation: github.com/Masterminds/sprig/v3.strval

 ##  toStrings
+Converts a list, slice or array to a list of strings. `list 1 2 3 | toString` converts `1`, `2` and `3` to strings and then returns them as a list.

 Implementation: github.com/Masterminds/sprig/v3.strslice

 ##  trim
-Removes space from either side of a string. `trim "  hello  "` produces `hello`.
+Removes space from either side of a string. `trim "  hello  "` will return `hello`.

 Implementation: strings.TrimSpace

 ##  trimAll
-Removes given characters from the front or back of a string. `trimAll "$" "$5.00"` produces `5.00` (as a string).
+Removes given characters from the front or back of a string. `trimAll "$" "$5.00"` will return `5.00` (as a string).

 Implementation: github.com/Masterminds/sprig/v3.init.func4

 ##  trimPrefix
-Trims just the prefix from a string. `trimPrefix "-" "-hello"` produces `hello`.
+Trims just the prefix from a string. `trimPrefix "-" "-hello"` will return `hello`.

 Implementation: github.com/Masterminds/sprig/v3.init.func6

 ##  trimSuffix
-Trims just the suffix from a string. `trimSuffix "-" "hello-"` produces `hello`.
+Trims just the suffix from a string. `trimSuffix "-" "hello-"` will return `hello`.